mujx/rexpro-client/README.md

 For more information about the RexPro protocol visit Rexster's [wiki].

-The client is implemented using [q], so every method returns a promise.
+The API is promise based.

 ### Installation